[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 The decision to use the Gemini API was made because of Google's ecosystem.

-Assuming we are building an agent-based automation system, I made the decision after much consideration that integrating the various Google services we use in our daily lives into the agent system would further improve our quality of life.
+Assuming we are building an agent-based automation system, I carefully decided on this after concluding that integrating the various Google services we use in our daily lives into the agent system would further improve our quality of life.

 I decided on the Gemini API.

-Of course, I believe that once you have built a solid foundation, it won't be difficult to expand to any AI model you desire.
+Of course, once you have built a solid foundation, I believe it won't be difficult to expand to any AI model you desire.

 Q. Will my assistant be complete with just the Part 1 lectures?
 What is the difference from Part 2?

-Upon completing Part 1 of the lecture, you will have a 'competent assistant that works perfectly within my computer.'
+After completing the Part 1 lecture, you will have a 'capable assistant that works perfectly within my computer.'

 The core abilities to analyze text files and write reports are all completed in Part 1.

-Part 2 is an advanced course specialized in 'remote control' to utilize this assistant through your smartphone (Telegram) even when you are away from home.
-First and foremost, I believe it is most important to build a solid foundation for the assistant's 'intelligence' and 'working environment' in Part 1.
+Part 2 is an advanced course specialized in 'remote control' to utilize this assistant via smartphone (Telegram) even when you are away from home.
+First and foremost, I believe the most important thing is to solidly build the assistant's 'intelligence' and 'work environment' in Part 1.

 Q. Can I use AI like ChatGPT or Gemini to carry out this project?